 When shopping, opt for relatively inexpensive emulsion paint as you are going to add water anyway.
-Also, a smooth plastered ceiling will benefit from a white, off-white matt or close in colour to the top coat.
+Also, a smooth plaster will benefit from a white, off-white matt or close in colour to the top coat.
 It will provide a better base for a clear finish.

 Pour one part of the paint in a bucket/kettle and mix it with clean, cold water.

 Once you have prepared the new plaster emulsion, place the paint roller into the tray and ensure it’s wet enough, half- and evenly-loaded.
 Start priming by doing zig-zag roller strokes forming M or W patterns.
-This is a proven ceiling painting technique allowing for an even finish and minimising the number of paint splashes.
-Take your time and spread the paint into smaller sections of the ceiling (e.g. 1 sq.m.) and apply a few strokes while overlapping each previous one.
-That’s how you continuously maintain a wet edge and a smooth ceiling without roller marks.
+This is a proven painting technique allowing for an even finish and minimising the number of paint splashes.
+Take your time and spread the paint into smaller sections and apply a few strokes while overlapping each previous one.
+That’s how you continuously maintain a wet edge and a smooth surface without roller marks.

 Also, a second “mist coat” layer will be necessary when you find any little dips in the surface.
 We remind you that the paint is not the right tool to use when you want to fill in even the tiniest holes.
 So, always use a suitable filler.
 Then, don’t forget to repeat the sanding and mist-coating process locally.

 Once the primer is applied, you have 80% of the job done.
-Allow the mist coat layers to dry overnight, and you will be ready to finish the ceiling with a beautiful top coat.
+Allow the mist coat layers to dry overnight, and you will be ready to apply the beautiful top coat.
 For fast results, allow maximum ventilation.
 Leave at least one door or window open and ensure the weather forecast doesn’t announce a rainy day onwards.

-Now, stick to these tips & tricks about the ceiling paint finish and success will follow:
+Now, stick to these tips & tricks about the walls and ceiling paint finish and success will follow:

-Now we’re sure your ceiling looks fantastic!
-Feel free to share your experience with painting over the newly plastered ceiling!
+Now we’re sure your interior looks fantastic!
+Feel free to share your experience with painting new plaster!